dohernandez/form3-service/README.md

 ### Testing

-Before you can run the complete suite tests (unit test and behavioral test), make `.env` file is created and add `docker-compose` services to your `/etc/hosts`:
+Before you can run the complete suite tests (unit test and behavioral test), make sure `.env` file is created and  `docker-compose` services to your `/etc/hosts`:

 ```
 127.0.0.1 postgres